Moebits/soundcloud.ts/readme.md

   /*You can get tracks by URL or ID (which can only be gotten from the API)*/ const track = await soundcloud.tracks.get("https://soundcloud.com/tenpimusic/snowflake")

+  /*Worth to mention that you can omit the soundcloud.com part.*/ const trackShorthand = await soundcloud.tracks.get("tenpimusic/snowflake")

   /*To get the ID with the url of a track/playlist/user, you can use the resolve endpoint.*/ const id = await soundcloud.resolve.get("https://soundcloud.com/tenpimusic/snowflake")